 Clinical trial Phase 1 of the drug development process is the first time that the investigational drug product is being tested in humans.
 This phase includes 20-80 healthy volunteers (or severely ill patients).

 Phase 1 should be performed according to GCP (good clinical practice) and GMP (good manufacturing practice) requirements because the investigation new drug is being tested on humans.
-Quality assurance, documentation, validation and other GxP standards and requirements should be followed.
+Quality assurance, documentation, validation, and other GxP standards and requirements should be followed.

-At phase 2, investigational new drug products are being tested for effectiveness on target disease patients, so these patients may benefit from participating in a clinical trial.
+In phase 2, investigational new drug products are being tested for effectiveness on target disease patients, so these patients may benefit from participating in a clinical trial.

-A phase 2 study will be a double-blind study, using positive and/or placebo control(s) and will also be a multi-center study.
+A phase 2 study will be a double-blind study, using positive and/or a placebo control(s), and will also be a multi-center study.
 Investigational new drug products that will be administered to study patients will be compared with similar patients receiving placebo or other commercial drug products with the same therapeutic indication.

-The investigational new drug product short-term safety and side effects are monitored and evaluated.
+The investigational new drug product’s short-term safety and side effects are monitored and evaluated.
 Phase 2 studies should be performed according to GCP (good clinical practice) and the drug product used in the trial should be manufactured according to GMP (good manufacturing practice), as the investigational new drug product is being tested on humans.

-Quality assurance, documentation, validation and other GxP standards and requirements should be followed.
+Quality assurance, documentation, validation, and other GxP standards and requirements should be followed.
 Hundreds of patients will participate in phase 2 trials, so a scale-up of the pharmaceutical manufacturing GMP process is usually required, in addition to process engineering stages that follow GEP (good engineering practice) and sanitary design considerations.

 In some cases, new manufacturing technologies should be considered at this stage.
-Since phase 2 studies are conducted at multiple sites and locations, supply chain, storage transportation and shipment validation will be required.
+Since phase 2 studies are conducted at multiple sites and locations, supply chain, storage transportation, and shipment validation will be required.